The NTSB and the FAA: What Roles does Each Play with an Aircraft Accident Attorney?

 What is the FAA?

 The FAA is a part of the Department of Transportation or the DOT.
-This branch of the DOT is responsible for oversight of all aspects of aviation in the United States.
+This branch of the DOT is responsible for oversight of all aspects of aviation and commercial airlines in the United States.
 The FAA is responsible for air traffic control at airports all around the country, as well as setting the standards and regulations for aircraft construction, maintenance, and care.
 They are also responsible for training pilots who wish to fly aircraft.

 What role does the FAA play in an aircraft accident?

-When an aviation accident occurs in the United States, the FAA may take part in the investigation being conducted by the NTSB.
+When an aviation accident or helicopter crash occurs in the United States, the FAA may take part in the investigation being conducted by the NTSB.
 They may join in the investigation to best determine whether any of its regulations were violated, whether any safety issues occurred and whether any further legal action needs to be considered on behalf of the DOT and the United States government.

 However, not all aviation accidents will conclusively warrant an FAA investigation.